stoeps13/connections-doc/source/user/communities/t_com_creating_community_blog.md

 -   See all blog entries by clicking **View All** in the Blog area of the community **Highlights** page.
 Or, access the community blog page by clicking **Blog** in the community menu.
 -   Edit the blog's basic information.
 For more information, see [Managing your community blog](t_com_community_manage_blog.md).

+!!! note
-**Note:** The community blog that you create also displays on the My Blogs page, which you can access by clicking **Blogs** from the navigation bar.
+    The community blog that you create also displays on the My Blogs page, which you can access by clicking **Blogs** from the navigation bar.
 You can edit the settings for the blog from that page as well as from the community.

 **Parent topic:**[Sharing information in a community blog](../communities/community_blog_frame.md)